gatsbyjs/gatsby/docs/docs/sourcing-from-prismic.md

 ### Prismic

-Before initializing your Gatsby project you should sign up for an account on [Prismic.io](https://prismic.io/).
+Before initializing your Gatsby project you should sign up on [Prismic.io](https://prismic.io/).
 The free plan is a perfect fit for personal or smaller projects.
-Create a new blank repository to get to the content overview of your repository.

-Create your first custom type (Repeatable Type) with the name `Post` and add some fields to it.
-Choose rational names for the `API ID` input while configuring a field because these names will appear in your queries.
+Create a new repository and your first Custom type (Repeatable Type) with the name `Post`, then add some fields.
+Choose rational names for the `API ID` input while configuring a field, these names will appear in your queries.
 You should always add the `uid` field in order to have a unique identifier (e.g. for filtering).
-Then switch to the content overview and create a new document with your `Post` type.
-Fill out the fields and publish the item.
+Then switch to the Content overview and create a new Document with your `Post` type.
+Fill out the fields and publish it.

 https://youtu.be/yrOYLNiYtBQ